-Organizations Promoting Research
+Organizations Promoting and Conducting Research

 Animal navigation is one of the great unsolved mysteries of science, and this website brings together information and ideas in a thought-provoking and open-minded way.

 Since 1994 the BIAL Foundation has supported nearly 800 projects involving hundreds of researchers from 29 countries, who've published over 2000 papers, over 1600 in indexed journals.
 Grants for research in Psychophysiology and Parapsychology are up to €60,000, determined by the Scientific board according to the needs of each project.

 With the aim of encouraging research into the healthy human being, both from the physical and spiritual point of view, BIAL Foundation now opens a new call of its Grants Programme for Scientific Research 2022/2023.

 Addressees: Scientific researchers, either individually or in groups.

 Duration/commencement: Maximum 3 years; commencement between 1st of January and 31st of October 2023.

 Total amount: Up to €60.000 per approved application.